 SEEING ANATOMICAL STRUCTURES

 PROBLEM: Standard laparoscopic procedures and robotic procedures both use an approach to surgery that does NOT clearly identify the anatomy.
 In many ways, these approaches are “blind”- this means that vital structures that are not seen could be injured during surgery.
 Structures such as the ureter – the tube that drains urine from the kidney to the bladder, and the large vessels of the pelvis are not identified.

 SOLUTION: The best surgical techniques always identify anatomy to avoid injury to vital structures.
 DualPortGYN uses a technique called “retroperitoneal dissection” that allows for complete identification of the anatomy of the pelvis to dramatically decrease injury and complications to the ureter, bladder, bowel, and large vessels.

 PROBLEM: Another flaw of standard and robotic approaches is controlling blood loss.

 SOLUTION: DualPortGYN & LAAM procedures actually control the blood flow of the uterine artery at a point, which is safer, and controls bleeding far better than the standard or robotic approach.
-This allows CIGC procedures to be used for any patient with any size uterus, and fibroids of any size to be removed safely and easily.
+This allows CIGC procedures to be used for patients who would otherwise have to face an open surgery.
+Large uteri and fibroids can be removed safely and easily.